 - Avoid overpricing the property, as it may lead to a lack of interest from potential buyers.

 - Ensure the property is well-maintained and presented to attract potential buyers.

 - Disclose all information about the property to avoid any legal repercussions.

 - Ensure the property is marketed effectively to reach potential buyers.

 - Be aware of market trends and adjust the sale strategy accordingly.

 What is the Difference Between a Trust and a Will?

 A trust is a legal arrangement where a trustee manages assets for the benefit of the trust’s beneficiaries.
 It offers benefits such as avoiding probate and providing greater control over how assets are distributed.

-A will, on the other hand, is a legal document that outlines how a person’s assets will be distributed after their death.
+Conversely, a will is a legal document that outlines how a person’s assets will be distributed after their death.
 It must go through the probate process, and its instructions are subject to challenge.

 What is Required of a Trustee When They Sell a Property?